TercioOfParma/AWOG2/README.md

-Classes will be editable and addable in the same way as enemies and such are, and will have a randomly generated weapon, armour and consumable with them as well
+Classes will be editable and addable in the same way as enemies and such are, and will have a randomly generated weapon, armour and consumable with them as well in the form

+classname, bonus hp, attack modifier, xp modifier(representative of the skill of a base class so different levels)